nataliesstewart/nataliesstewart.github.io/_posts/2022-09-07-the-moduli-space-of-weaves.md

 This is scary if not unpacked: already we're working with a non-orientable 5-manifold!
 However, as we currently only care about $$\pi_0 \cW_n$$, we should only really care about $$\cW_1$$ up to homotopy equivalence;
-up to equivalence, we have $$\cW_1 \simeq \RRP^2$$ (we can pull rings to the center up to contractible ambiguity), which ought be one of the least scary non-orientable surfaces.
+up to equivalence, we have $$\cW_1 \simeq \RRP^2$$ (we can pull ring center to the origin up to to contractible ambiguity), which ought be one of the least scary non-orientable surfaces.

-Let's go one level up:
+Let's go one $$n$$ levels up:
 what ought the space of two-component weaves be?
-One good answer for this is the space of pairs of circles which are nonintersecting.
+One good answer for this is the space of tuples of circles which are nonintersecting.

 Let's flesh this all the way out: